dbrain/configgymajiggy/README.md

 ### Docker Deployment (Recommended)

-The easiest way to deploy Biboop to a server is using Docker Compose:
+The easiest way to deploy Configgymajiggy to a server is using Docker Compose:

 ```bash
 # Clone the repository